 Disciplinary measures that may be imposed, singly or in combination, for Academic Misconduct include: a letter of reprimand, notation of discipline on the student’s record, a failing grade or mark of zero in the course, suspension or cancellation of any scholarships, bursaries or prizes, suspension from the College for a specified or indefinite period of time, revocation of a degree or other academic credentials dishonestly or improperly obtained and/or expulsion from the College.

-Questions regarding these matters may be directed to the student’s Instructor, the Writing & Learning Centre Supervisor, the Office of Student Affairs, or the Office of the Registrar.
+Questions regarding these matters may be directed to the student’s Instructor, the Writing & Learning Centre Supervisor, Student Advocacy, or the Office of the Registrar.

 When your instructor finds plagiarism in your assignment or sees any exam rules infractions, they will notify you via Canvas with the justifications for filing the alert.